vmware-archive/gp-magic-query/gptext_demo.md

-# first load gptext into the twitter db and enter the twitter db
+# first load gptext into the twitter db and enter the twitter db and make sure gptext is started
 ```
 gptext-installsql twitter
+gptext-start
 psql twitter
 ```